mwujek/game_final_type/readme.md

 - Linear Motion via Box2D (energy is decreased on collision — might be fixed with restitution)

 #### to do

+- flash score, can't get the RETURN TO WORK!!

 - switch to continuous mode (add score for time!)
 - use for loop to evenly distribute intitial circles (top to bottom)
 - change collision function to allow for different sized circles!!